 3. Fixed income ETFs offer liquidity benefits compared to transacting directly in the underlying bond markets

 Bonds in many mainstream indices often do not trade on a daily basis.
 In the investment grade corporate bond markets, trade frequency tends to be skewed towards those bonds with the largest issue sizes, with bonds with the largest issuance size trading on most days, while bonds with a smaller issuance often not trading at all.

 While it is prudent to assume that the liquidity of an ETF may need to be derived from the liquidity of the underlying market, the ETF secondary market offers an additional liquidity venue through which to transact on an exchange or over the counter.
 In the case of large bond ETFs, buyers and sellers are often able to transact at lower bid-ask spreads than through the primary market.

 Standardise and simplify your bond investments

 In relatively illiquid markets, ETFs can provide particularly compelling benefits compared to purchasing securities directly.
 This is certainly the case in the global bond markets, where-as we’ve seen-investors face particular diversification, liquidity and pricing challenges.

-Fixed income ETFs not only allow investors to trade their fixed income holdings on exchange throughout the day at a transparent price, just like a stock.
+Fixed income ETFs not only allow investors to trade their fixed income holdings on exchange throughout the day at a transparent price, just like a stock, subject to any fees intermediaries (e.g. a stockbroker) may apply".
 They can also provide a higher level of diversification with ease of access-giving investors the opportunity to standardise and simplify their bond investments.